TobiasBriones/jdesk/docs/publish.md

 plugin allows us to deploy signed artifacts.

-The `pinentry-mode` argument set to `loopback` passed to the GPG program allows to enter the passphrase via terminal instead of vie the Pinentry GUI.
+The `pinentry-mode` argument set to `loopback` passed to the GPG program allows to enter the passphrase via terminal instead of via the Pinentry GUI.

 I have also read that you have to use the Pinentry GUI to enter your passphrase, and do not enter it on the terminal, so take this into account.
 As documented